Skip to content

 Memory

-LibreNMS will attempt to detect memory statistics using the standard HOST-RESOURCES-MIB and UCD-SNMP-MIB MIBs.
-To detect non-standard MIBs, they can be defined via Yaml.
+LibreNMS tries to detect the memory statistics with the standard HOST-RESOURCES-MIB and UCD-SNMP-MIB MIBs.
+For a non-standard MIB, give the definition in YAML.

 YAML